 Eleven regions participated in this review.
-There were five regions that reported no service delivery issues and four regions report minor service issues (such as heavy workload).
-One region reported moderate service delivery issues inadequate budgeted resources.
-One region reports on-going significant service delivery issues due to two vacancies from earlier in 2009.
+There were six regions that reported no service delivery issues and two regions report minor service issues (such as heavy and varied workload).
+Three regions reported moderate service delivery issues including inadequate budgeted resources to meet the growing demand for services.